0

 Conclusion: a spiritual movement or a distributed financial machine

-If the amutot registry, Laitman’s daughter in the parent organization’s filings, the 30 million shekel building, almost 25 million shekels in annual turnover, tithing, paid internal practices, volunteer labor, and the audit PDF are read together, Bnei Baruch is hard to describe as only a spiritual or educational association.
-The documents show a financial machine wrapped in religious language.
+If the amutot registry, Laitman’s daughter on the parent amuta’s card, the 30 million shekel building (with a fundraising drive aimed at the students themselves), almost 25 million shekels in annual turnover, tithing, paid internal practices, unpaid labor, and the audit PDF are read together, Bnei Baruch is hard to describe as only a spiritual or educational association.
+The documents show a money machine wrapped in religious language: a cult that Laitman, cynical to the core, invented to provide for his own children.
+The people who pay for it are the ones who must not learn the truth about it.

 In that machine, money, loyalty, and human labor become linked resources.
-At the entrance are donations, maaser, unpaid work, and paid internal practices.
-At the top are the family circle, recurring functionaries, real estate, weak reporting, and a state audit with specific violations.
+At the entrance: donations, maaser, unpaid work, paid internal practices.
+At the top: the family circle, recurring functionaries, real estate, weak reporting, and the Registrar’s audit with specific violations.